drshanda/hostscope_xai_scRNAseq/README.md

 * Performance is intentionally modest but stable, reflecting true inter-patient heterogeneity.
 * Ordinal MAE ≈ 0.29 (on a 0–2 scale) indicates predictions are typically within one-third of a stage.
 * Errors are overwhelmingly adjacent-stage, with no catastrophic Day0 ↔ Day28 swaps.
+* All models are evaluated using leave-one-patient-out (LOPO) cross-validation.
 ---

 ### 4.3 Interpretability and Error Analysis